Back

 Admission

-• 3 letters of recommendation
+• Two letters of recommendation

-All the academics of the departmental cloister will be able to evaluate the applications of the candidates (except in case of conflict of interest), but it will be the Teaching Committee who will select the best candidates according to their curricular merits, according to the following criteria:
+All faculty members of the Department may review the applications (unless there is a conflict of interest), but the Teaching Committee will be responsible for selecting the best candidates based on their academic merits, according to the following criteria:

 Admission form